selwynpolit/d9book/book/bq.md

 A queue is simply a list of stuff that gets worked through one by one.
 An analogy could be a conveyor belt on a till in a supermarket, the cashier works through each item on the belt to scan them.

 Queues are handy in Drupal for chunking up large operations, like sending emails to many people.
-By using a queue, you are trying to avoid overloading the servers resources which could cause the site to go offline until the resources on the server are free'd up.
+By using a queue, you are trying to avoid overloading the server's resources, which could cause the site to go offline until the resources on the server are freed up.

 From [How to implement the queue worker API in Drupal 8 by Sarthak TTN, Feb 2017](https://www.tothenew.com/blog/how-to-implement-queue-workerapi-in-drupal-8):